Driving under the influence: Worldwide

-Federal regulation
+US federal regulation

 The United States Department of Transportation (USDOT) regulates many occupations and industries, and has a zero tolerance policy pertaining to the use of cannabis for any regulated employee whether he or she is on-duty or off-duty.
-Regardless of any State's DUI Statutes and DMV Administrative Penalties, a Commercial Driver's License "CDL" holder will have his or her CDL suspended for 1-year for a DUI arrest and will have his or her CDL revoked for life if they are subsequently arrested for driving impaired.
+Regardless of any State's DUI Statutes and DMV Administrative Penalties, a Commercial Driver's License "CDL" holder will have their CDL suspended for 1-year for a DUI arrest and will have their CDL revoked for life if they are subsequently arrested for driving impaired.

-The United States Federal Railroad Administration and Federal Aviation Administration, both of which are part of the USDOT, respectively impose a 0.04% BAC limit for train crew and aircrew.

-Private employers

-Some U.S. employers impose their own rules for drug and alcohol use by employees who operate motor vehicles.
-For example, the Union Pacific Railroad imposes a BAC limit of 0.02%, that if, after an on-duty traffic accident, the determination that an employee violated that rule may result in termination of employment with no chance of future rehire.
+European Union

+In 2025, during the negotiation of the new rules for the European driving license an EU-wide two years probationary period was proposed without alcohol, but member states may have to apply stricter rules for driving under the influence of alcohol or drugs.